 First, a quick background on me, as I have a lot of experience diving into new promotions.
 Even though I accidentally became a “Joshi Expert,” I did not actually start watching Joshi until January of 2014.
-I was very familar with Japanese wrestling as a whole, but previously I had only watched men’s promotions.
+I was very familiar with Japanese wrestling as a whole, but previously I had only watched men’s promotions.
 I had taken 2013 off from watching wrestling in general, so when I started again in 2014 I decided to watch everything I could find to see what “stuck.”
 I am a hardcore type of wrestling fan so I dove right in, watching every show I could find until I discovered the promotions and wrestlers that I loved.
 It worked for me, but doesn’t work for everyone.
 So I hope this guide helps get you over that first hurdle that is often the most difficult one to overcome.

 A few bullet points to cover my most frequent beginner questions: